On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of transversely p -K ahler foliations

 The proof of Theorem \ref{FOliation Mild} (and thus Theorem \ref{FOLiation Pkahler}) is completed.

-\begin{remark} On the assumptions of Theorem \ref{FOLiation Pkahler}, we should notice: \begin{enumerate}[(a)] \item One can conclude from our proof that the homological orientability assumption used in \cite{EKAG97,Ra21} is not necessary in our approach.
-In the previous works, they follow the original cohomological argument used by Kodaira--Spencer, and it seems that the homological orientability assumption on $\mc F$ is necessary for the upper semi-continuity theorem for transversely elliptic operators to work (see \cite[Remark 4.6]{Ra21} for example).
+\begin{remark} On the assumptions of Theorem \ref{FOLiation Pkahler}, we should notice: \begin{enumerate}[(a)] \item One can conclude from our proof that the homologically orientability assumption used in \cite{EKAG97,Ra21} is not necessary in our approach.
+In the previous works, they follow the original cohomological argument used by Kodaira--Spencer, and it seems that the assumption in question on $\mc F$ is necessary for the upper semi-continuity theorem for transversely elliptic operators to work (see \cite[Remark 4.6]{Ra21} for example).
 In our proof, we directly construct the desired transversely $p$-K\"ahler form.
-We more faithfully follow the scalar product or H\"older norm on the space of basic forms introduced in Construction \ref{CONSTRUCTION} and allow the existence of a correction term involving the mean curvature of the foliation when defining the adjoint operators, see Remarks \ref{ADJOINT}, \ref{homologic1}. \item Ra\'zny \cite[Theorem 7.1]{Ra17} showed that a homologically orientable transversely K\"ahler foliation on a compact manifold satisfies the $\p\bp$-lemma \eqref{foliation ddbar}, and thus obviously satisfies the $(1,2)$-th mild $\p\bp$-lemma.
-Compared with the works of \cite{EKAG97,Ra21}, Theorem \ref{FOLiation Pkahler} uses weaker assumptions when $p=1$ (transversely K\"ahler). \end{enumerate} \end{remark}
+We more faithfully follow the scalar product or H\"older norm on the space of basic forms introduced in Construction \ref{CONSTRUCTION} and allow the existence of a correction term involving the mean curvature of the foliation when defining the adjoint operators, see Remarks \ref{ADJOINT}, \ref{homologic1}.